 Laura Wilson is an artist and curator, and a Southwark resident for almost 20 years.
 Laura is passionate about the area in which she lives and brings a wide range of skills and knowledge from her work in the arts.
 She has in-depth knowledge of pedagogy, public programming and working with local communities of all ages through her previous roles within the education departments of publicly funded galleries in London.

 Laura has exhibited her art work widely including at the British Museum, V&A Museum, 5th Istanbul Design Biennial, Site Gallery and Delfina Foundation.
-She is the recipient of the inaugural Jerwood New Work Fund, a Winston Churchill Memorial Trust Fellow, Fellow of the Royal Society of Arts and in 2017 was featured as Artist to Watch by the Contemporary Art Society.
+She is the recipient of the inaugural Jerwood New Work Fund, a Winston Churchill Memorial Trust Fellow, Fellow of the Royal Society of Arts and awarded the Dover Prize 2021.
 Laura was the Young People's Programme Manager at the South London Gallery (2015-2019) and the Offsite and Education Curator at Chisenhale Gallery (2009-2015) and is a recipient of engage’s Marsh Award for Excellence in Gallery Education (2011).